urbit/the-urbit-book/book/care-and-feeding.md

 ##  Lesson 3:  The Web Interface

+> ### Objectives
+>
+> 1. Log into a web session.
+> 2. Access social groups using Tlon.
+> 3. Locate and install new apps at the web interface and the CLI.

 An Urbit ship is a server, meaning that it runs in the background while you access it through one or more means.
 Most casual users will access Urbit through their web browser.
 Hosted users use a URL designated by their hosting provider.
 If you have set up a custom URL, then you should navigate there.
 If you are running things locally, then try `http://localhost:8080` (Linux) or `http://localhost:80` (macOS).

 You are first prompted to log in to the ship.
 What is your password?
 The easiest way to obtain it is to go back to your command line and run `+code`.
 For instance, on a fake ship ~zod, you'll see this: